 Indicator Findings Support Plan Result 1 Part C to Part B Transition (Indicator #12) The District manages the transition of children from Part C Early Intervention (EI) to preschool special education.
 A data base of all EL referrals is maintained, and upcoming birthdates are monitored to ensure that meetings are scheduled in a timely manner.
 Last year's consolidated resource plan (CRP) indicated that the district achieved 100% compliance and that all children referred from Early Intervention and found eligible for preschool special education had IEPs developed and implemented by their 3 rd birthday.
-Documentation: Data Analysis; Interviews; State Performance Plan Result 2 IDEA Transition Planning at the Middle Level Group Guidance, a semester class provided to all 7 th and 8 th graders, focuses on the Individual Learning Plan and vocational studies.
+Documentation : Data Analysis; Interviews; State Performance Plan Result 2 IDEA Transition Planning at the Middle Level Group Guidance, a semester class provided to all 7 th and 8 th graders, focuses on the Individual Learning Plan and vocational studies.
 The class utilizes several resources related to career exploration and financial literacy.
 A teacher from the middle school has been assigned to the Middle Level Transition Cadre.
 The teacher attends meetings and shares the information with all middle level special educators during common planning time.
 The district has middle level IEP's, of students 14 or older, reviewed by the transition representative for technical assistance using the Indicator 13 quality rubric.
 Overall, the district scored in the accomplished range.
 Documentation: Data Analysis; Interviews; Record Reviews Result 3 IDEA Transition Planning at the High School Level A special educator at the high school serves as the transition coordinator.
 The coordinator attends all IEP meetings for students grade 9 through 12+ as well as regional and statewide transition meetings and events.
-The coordinator also meets regularly with middle school staff and attends meetings for 8 th grade students moving up to the high school level.
+The coordinator also meets regularly with middle school staff and attends meetings for 8th grade students moving up to the high school level.
 The coordinator is available to meet with parents who need assistance with completing applications for ORS and BHDDH.

-In addition, the following is in place: Transition coordinator facilitates transition assessments for all students.
+In addition, the following is in place:

+- Transition coordinator facilitates transition assessments for all students.
 Case managers have access to a new assessment tool every year.
 Commonly used assessment tools are found on the Mynextmove.org website or from Jist.
 These resources have updated and current information on employment, job outlook, and postsecondary education and training.
-In addition, MAPs and PATHs are created by some students and are used in person-centered planning and the development of Career Development Plans (CDPs).
-Career Development Plans are person-centered and the CDP informs the employment-related goals and recommendations of the youth's IEP, ILP, and SOP.
-A Transition Fact Sheet specific to grade levels and possible needs through the high school grades is distributed to parents at the IEP meetings.
-A Transition Information Parent Packet (TIPP) is given to parents whose children have more significant needs and may be applying for BHDDH services.
-This packet is specific to Smithfield High School and contains a bulleted list and more detailed information about community supports, state agencies, supported employment, integrated day services, benefits planning, and parent information networks.
-Participation in Annual Transition Institute - District set goals around increasing self-advocacy skills and self-determination.
-Instruction incorporates SDLMI (Self-Determination Learning Model of Instruction) Parents and students are given information about state agencies when appropriate, and referrals to ORS and BHDDH are completed in a timely manner.
-Students with Intellectual Disabilities have CDPs, and they are assessed in several different integrated employment settings.
-These students have appropriate accommodations, services and supports in the educational and work settings.
+In addition, MAPs and PATHs are created by some students and are used in person-centered planning and the development of Career Development Plans (CDPs). - Career Development Plans are person-centered and the CDP informs the employment-related goals and recommendations of the youth's IEP, ILP, and SOP. - A Transition Fact Sheet specific to grade levels and possible needs through the high school grades is distributed to parents at the IEP meetings. - A Transition Information Parent Packet (TIPP) is given to parents whose children have more significant needs and may be applying for BHDDH services.
+This packet is specific to Smithfield High School and contains a bulleted list and more detailed information about community supports, state agencies, supported employment, integrated day services, benefits planning, and parent information networks. - Participation in Annual Transition Institute District set goals around increasing self-advocacy skills and self-determination. - Instruction incorporates SDLMI (Self-Determination Learning Model of Instruction) - Parents and students are given information about state agencies when appropriate, and referrals to ORS and BHDDH are completed in a timely manner. - Students with Intellectual Disabilities have CDPs, and they are assessed in several different integrated employment settings.
+These students have appropriate accommodations, services and supports in the educational and work settings. - Teachers, parents, and students are aware of RIDE's Employment First Policy, and the district has established a systemic process and collaborative framework which allows for supporting youth in transition.